bazaarvoice/Bazaarvoice-Hello-World/README.md

 # Bazaarvoice Hello World
 This is a reference application for the Bazaarvoice Conversations API.

-The application periodically fetches recent reviews using Bazaarvoice Conversations API and displays reviews using Google Earth.
+The application periodically fetches recent reviews using the Bazaarvoice Conversations API and displays reviews using Google Earth.
 It demonstrates a client-side mash-up of the following three API's:

 1. [Bazaarvoice Conversations API](https://developer.bazaarvoice.com/docs/read/conversations)